IntersectMBO/cardano-node/README.rst

 * ``--shelley-vrf-key`` - Optional path to the Shelley VRF signing key.

 * ``--shelley-operational-certificate`` - Optional path to the Shelley operational certificate.

+* ``--start-as-non-producing-node`` -  Optional flag to disable block production on node start.
+If credentials flags are passed the node will start block producing, however with this flag the node will only start block producing on SIGHUP (see `here <doc/reference/dynamic-block-forging.md>` for more details)

 * ``--socket-path`` - Path to the socket file.